lcostantino/gomemscan/README.md

 ## Search for bytes / strings in a firefox instance stopping after the first chunk match.
+(Ex: Cabalango city search and CryptoMiner related wallet number)

 ![](/docs/rsa.gif)

 # Notes

-When saving context and raw data export be carefully with memory.
-If there a pattern that will match always it will growth to keep data in memory until resuts are processed.
+When saving context and raw data export be careful with memory.
+If there a pattern that will match always it will grow to keep data in memory until results are processed.

+The same applies when using a .* regex, since the context is after/before the entire match, so results could be bigger than expected.

 There are alternatives like --justMatch to reduce the overhead in case you only want to know if there's a match or not.

-Even that coroutines could be expanded actually it would be wise to change bulk length aproppiately since at the end of the day they relly on the syscall read.
+Even that coroutines could be expanded it would be wise to change bulk length appropriately since at the end of the day they rely on the syscall read.

 # Todo

 1. JS embed to show results